 These requirements are all necessary to ensuring tenants with disabilities can easily access their units, prevent injuries, and to avoid being on the receiving end of a lawsuit.

-ADA hack: You can also provide your tenants with an easier route by allowing them to open and close their unit door by just the touch of a button.
+Pro Tip: You can also provide your tenants with an easier route by allowing them to open and close their unit door by just the touch of a button.
 This solution eliminates the tenant from even having to touch the door all together!

 Old, outdated, and heavy doors are a liability to your business and a risk for your tenants as well.
 By doing a door replacement, you’re not only protecting your customers but you’re also protecting your business.